-Amazon Web Services (AWS) is a pay-as-you-go option for scalable virtual content.
+Amazon Web Services (AWS) is a secure cloud services platform that has become a key contributor to business growth and scaling.
 It provides virtual equivalents to traditional hardware components, like CPU and storage, while offering practically unlimited data flexibility due to its cloud-based services.

 AWS offers computing with almost no overhead, which means your business can expand AWS services as you see fit—no more need to invest in lots of hardware or expensive VMs when you’re getting your business off the ground.
-Because of its scalability, flexible computing, and web-based storage, AWS is becoming increasingly popular among small and large businesses alike.
+Because of its scalability, flexible computing, and web-based storage, AWS is becoming increasingly popular among both small and large businesses.

 Why Use Amazon Web Services Monitoring Tools?